dev-joecat/Yr1-COM102-Assgnmnt/README.md

 # Yr1-COM102-Assgnmnt
 This was during my First Year of University and it was an assignment for module COM102 Programming II where I utilised Java to create a program.
+The report.docx file explains the code for you to understand it better.